What Is Emotional Sobriety?

 Emotional sobriety is an important factor in recovery.
 It means being able to confront and cope with all the negative emotions that were ignored when using drugs or alcohol.
 These are the feelings that can act as triggers for relapse, so being able to manage them is crucial for recovery and for staying sober over the long-term.

 Emotional sobriety is a concept that originated with Alcoholics Anonymous (AA), a 12-step support group program for those who struggle with drinking.
-Participants in AA and other 12-step programs work through the steps to achieve lasting sobriety.
+Participants in AA and other peer support programs work through the steps to achieve lasting sobriety.
 The twelfth step suggests taking the message of AA to others, while also living the steps and practicing AA principles in everything a person does.
 This step also mentions emotional sobriety and that those who have completed the program should help others achieve it.
 The concept of emotional sobriety is not limited to people in 12-step recovery—it is useful for anyone struggling with addiction.

 Working toward emotional sobriety is a long process and can be started with the help of addiction professionals in a world-class alcohol treatment center.